owncast/owncast.github.io/docs/plugins/permissions.md

 * `owncast.notifications.browserPush({ title, body, url? })`: to subscribed browsers
 * `owncast.notifications.fediverse({ type, body, image?, link? })`: fediverse-formatted notification

+### `fediverse.inbound`

+Grants subscription to all seven inbound Fediverse plugin events:

+* `fediverse.follow`
+* `fediverse.like`
+* `fediverse.repost`
+* `fediverse.quote`
+* `fediverse.mention`
+* `fediverse.reply`
+* `fediverse.activity`

+The `fediverse.activity` catch-all receives the verified activity's raw JSON object.
+It runs in addition to any matching specialized event.
+This permission only covers receiving activity.
+Posting from the Owncast account requires the separate `fediverse.post` permission.

 ### `fediverse.post`

 Grants `owncast.fediverse.post(text)`: make a public post to the fediverse from the Owncast account.